 The following table lists the Decoder Network settings:

-Network Setting Description/Values Hostname Enter a unique name for the Makito X Series encoder.
+Network Setting Description/Values Hostname Enter a unique name for the Makito X4 decoder.
 IPv4 When set to On, configures the network to use IPv4 addressing.
 IPv6 When set to On, configures the network to use IPv6 addressing.